Mona-Aloufi/SQLWhisper-LMS-Text2SQL-RAG/README.md

 ### The Problem

-**School administrators** and **instructors** frequently need quick, complex data insights—like "Which students in the Algebra class have submitted fewer than two assignments in the last week?"—but they often lack the technical **SQL skills** to query the Learning Management System (LMS) database directly.
+**School administrators** and **instructors** frequently need quick, complex data insights like "Which students in the Algebra class have submitted fewer than two assignments in the last week?" but they often lack the technical **SQL skills** to query the Learning Management System (LMS) database directly.
 This bottleneck slows down decision-making and immediate intervention.

 ### The Solution